EliasPlesiotis/pi2go/README.md

 Pi2go

 Feel free to play and experiment with the code.
-If any bugs appear please inform me.
+If any undocumented bugs(look at the ABOUT THE CODE section) appear please inform me.

 ABOUT THE CODE.
 BUGS:
     The mesurments of the ultra sonic sensor are not always reliable.

 WARNING:
     Due to technical issues I haven't test the steering class.
     So it might need some extra patient in order to make it fully work.